Indigo744/Modx-Revo-Simple-Ace-Code-Editor/readme.md

  * Dead simple.
 Really.
  * Works out of the box with sensible default
  * CTRL-D to duplicate
- * Autocompletion on CTRL-SPACE
+ * Auto completion on CTRL-SPACE
  * MODX tag highlighting
  * Set a specific MIME type for you chunks (like a shebang) E.g. text/x-sass to have SASS syntax highlighting

 ## Install

-It is recommanded to install from MODX Extra repository (see link above).
+It is recommended to install from MODX Extra repository (see link above).

 You can also upload manually the transport package (found in `_dist` folder) to your MODX installation.